 Just one example: Tokyo wants China's influence in NEA to subside through a weakening of Beijing's role in the North Korean negotiating process.
-To that end, Japan intends to bypass China's territory through big energy and transportation projects that involve North Korea and are deemed by Japan to be a means of facilitating resolution of the North Korean nuclear threat.
+To that end, Japan intends to bypass China's North Korea and are deemed by Japan to be a means of facilitating resolution of the North Korean nuclear threat.
 Only financial participation by China is acceptable to Tokyo, and this has to be proportionate to other countries' bids.
 This, the Japanese hope, would make it impossible for Beijing to exercise pressure on Pyongyang and Seoul, ease tensions around the negotiations on the nuclear issue, and finally bury plans to build an oil pipeline from East Siberia to China-which runs contrary to Tokyo's interests.
 Furthermore, Tokyo expects to use the revitalized Trans-Siberian route to ship Japanese goods to EU.
 (In future, the Inter-Korean railway connected to the TSR is also likely to be used for that purpose, with the prerequisite that Pyongyang unambiguously guarantee secure shipments via this route.)